PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > If you die, publicly choose 2 players: if both are good, the 1st time each dies, they don't.

+*I got rid of the glittering boulder for this?
+It's so... so useless without a lucky lunch.*

+### The Panner

 ## Spotter

 > A good player can't die, if they would: their clockwise alive good neighbour can't die instead.